-the non-exclusive right of way leading from said tract to which right of way is evidenced by Plat made by Carroll attached to a Deed recorded in Deed Book 51, Page 490 2, October 6, 1956, and of record in the aforesaid Clerk's 24, 1957.
+TOGETHER WITH the non-exclusive right of way leading from said tract to Highway No. 640, which right of way is evidenced by Plat made by Carroll Gillispie which is attached to a Deed recorded in Deed Book 51, Page 490 dated September 2.
+October 6.
+1956, and of record in the aforesaid Clerk's Office on January 24, 1957.

-49-A-8 - 94.65 acres
+PARCEL 3: TM# 49-A-8 - 94.65 acres

-tract or parcel of land lying and being situate in isterial District, Fluvanna County, Virginia, containing 94.65 to a plat of survey made by Carroll Gillispie, CLS, SFC, 19-21, 1956, which plat is attached to and made a part corded in the Clerk's Office, Circuit Court, Fluvanna County, oage 492.
+ALL that certain tract or parcel of land lying and being situate in Cunningham Magisterial District, Fluvanna County, Virginia, containing 94.65 acres according to a plat of survey made by Carroll Gillispie, CLS, SFC, dated December 19-21, 1956, which plat is attached to and made a part of that deed recorded in the Clerk's Office, Circuit Court, Fluvanna County, Deed Book 51, page 492.

-he non-exclusive right of way leading from said tract to which right of way is evidenced by an agreement between ter, et. als., and J.E.
-Seay, dated July 16, 1956, and of oresaid Clerk's Office in Deed Book 51, page 291.
-The eby conveyed is the same as shown on the aforesaid plat Gillispie.
+TOGETHER WITH the non-exclusive right of way leading from said tract to Highway No. 640, which right of way is evidenced by an agreement between Dorothy Lee Porter, et. als., and J.E.
+Seay, dated July 16, 1956, and of record in the aforesaid Clerk's Office in Deed Book 51, page 291.
+The right of way hereby conveyed is the same as shown on the aforesaid plat made by Carroll Gillispie.

-of the same property conveyed to US Delta Timberlands, limited liability company, by deed from Simorg South Forests limited liability company, dated November 20, 2020, and ber 24, 2020, in the Clerk's Office.
-Circuit Court.
-Virginia, as Instrument No. 200004838.
+BEING PORTIONS of the same property conveyed to US Delta Timberlands, LLC, a Delaware limited liability company, by deed from Simong South Forests LLC, a Delaware limited liability company, dated November 20, 2020, and recorded November 24, 2020, in the Clerk's Office, Circuit Court, Fluvanna County, Virginia, as Instrument No. 200004838.